rant-lang/reference/src/language/text.md

 ## Whitespace

-All sequences of non-breaking whitespace between two fragments in a Rant program are normalized to a single space by default.
+All sequences of non-breaking whitespace between two fragments in a Rant program are normalized to a single space character (U+0020) by default.

 Rant is very selective about the whitespace it prints.
 By default, whitespace included in a Rant program is only printed if it is between any two of the following:
 * Fragments